jonluca/blog/_posts/2018-09-22-illegal-streams.md

 Within the last 6 months an interesting trend has arisen - the illegal streams link to the _actual ESPN, Fox, and CBS streams_.
 If you inspect the network requests you'll see the streamer is linking directly to these companies' streams.
 The streams were beautiful quality and would now hardly every stutter or have the awkward "let me minimize the window I'm streaming and check my email" problem you'd get with bootlegged streamers.

-{% picture "fox-hls.png" --alt Fox network requests %}
+{% include image.html footnote="Fox network requests" file="fox-hls" %}

 <p class="footnote">Illegal stream to Fox</p>